 Acne is more common in people who are Caucasian.
 It is also common in people who are 12-24 years old.

 Factors that increase your risk of acne include:

 Acne symptoms vary from person to person and can range from mild to severe.
 They include:

-The doctor will examine the areas of your skin with the most sebaceous glands.
+The areas of your skin with the most sebaceous glands will be examined.
 These areas include the face, neck, back, chest, and shoulders.
 If your acne is severe, you may be referred to a dermatologist (skin specialist).